reserve / commit / release

 Errors

-• limit_reached (429) - only on reserve() when at quota.
-The body contains { allowed: false, reasons }; this is returned as a successful HTTP response, not a thrown error, since it's an expected outcome.
+• limit_reached (200, in body) - only on reserve() when at quota.
+The body contains { allowed: false, reasons }; this is a data answer, not a thrown error, since it's an expected outcome.

 • reservation_not_pending (400) - commit or release called on a reservation that was already committed or released.